slotix/dbconvert-streams-website/docs/sources/postgresql/index.md

 | pool_max_conn_idle_time | 30m           | The maximum amount of time that a connection in a connection pool can remain idle before it is closed. |
 | pool_max_conn_lifetime  | 1h            | The duration after a connection is created when it will be automatically closed.                       |

+It can be useful to adjust the `pool_max_conn_idle_time` and `pool_max_conn_lifetime` parameters in cases where the time between transactions is longer than 30 minutes, and you need to keep the connection alive for a longer period of time.
+For example, if you have a long-running process that only performs transactions every hour or so, you may need to increase these parameters to ensure that the connection remains open and available for use.

 ### TLS/SSL Connection settings.